ilwoolyu/LocalGyrificationIndex/README.md

 ### Local gyrification index
 The following command line gives local gyrification index per vertex in "output.lgi.map.316.txt":
 ```
-$ Gyrification -i input.vtk -o output --outer outer_hull_corr.vtk -s output.scurve.bary -g output.gcurve.bary -m 316 --speed 0.2
+$ Gyrification \
+               -i input.vtk \
+               -o output \
+               --outer outer_hull_corr.vtk \
+               -s output.scurve.bary \
+               -g output.gcurve.bary \
+               -m 316 \
+               --speed 0.2
 ```
 Note barycentric curves can provide dense points along sulcal/gyral regions.
 More technical details (theory, parameter choice, etc.) can be found in [[1](#ref1),[2](#ref2)].
 > **Note 1**: If a population area is known, --poulationArea [area] will adjust the area size of "-m" with respect to the input surface area.
+The use of --poulationArea is *recommended* particularly for neurodevelopmental studies.

 > **Note 2**: -t [area] will create different lgi measurements in a given interval of area; e.g., -t 100 -m 300 will give lgi at area of 100, 200, and 300 mm^2.